about talia.

 • Parenting Plan Evaluation Process IV

-• Research I, Research II
+• Research II

 • Hypothesis Testing and Cognitive Biases